uforia/MatterBot/README.md

 ## Contents

-MatterBot consists of two parts that can be run independently: `matterbot` and `matterfeed`.
-Both parts can be run independently. `matterfeed` aggregates information from various resources (see table below) on a set schedule and posts those in a channel. `matterbot` sits in at least one or more channels, and listens for commands/triggers to spring into action and e.g. collect information for you from various online and local resources via API calls.
+MatterBot consists of two parts, `matterbot` and `matterfeed`, that can be run mostly independently. `matterfeed` aggregates information from various resources (see table below) on a set schedule and posts those in a channel. `matterbot` sits in at least one or more channels, and listens for commands/triggers to spring into action and e.g. collect information for you from various online and local resources via API calls.

 Both `matterbot` and `matterfeed` should be run within a `tmux` or `screen` session.
 The code does not daemonize itself, and there are no plans to implement this currently.